ouija/Asus-S510UA-DS71-Hackintosh/README.md

 4. Once booted into MacOS, Install the kext package for supporting the `Intel Dual Band Wireless-AC 8265` card by downloading this file, extracting the contents and running the `install.command` file from the terminal under the directory you extracted the files to.

-Note: [This driver](http://bbs.pcbeta.com/viewthread-1856465-1-1.html) is still very experimental at the time *(being released only a few days before this writing)* and has some limitations in terms of performance and operation.
+Note: [This driver](http://bbs.pcbeta.com/viewthread-1856465-1-1.html) is still very experimental at the time *(only being released a few days prior to this writing)* and has some limitations in terms of performance and operation.
 Hence this is why there is an `install.command` script you need to run for this *(as well as an *

 Most notably is the fact that you *cannot* directly connect to any wireless networks using the Wireless dropdown in the macOS  menu bar, but rather have to add your Wireless SSID and password as strings to the NVRAM *(recommended)* or as entries in the Clover config.plist to run as boot arguments - [see here](https://github.com/daliansky/XiaoMi-Pro-Hackintosh/issues/330#issuecomment-633963347) for more details.